Bylaws of the World Conformation Horse Association (WCHA)

-We strive to preserve and promote the value of correct conformation in the equine industry.
+WCHA strives to preserve and promote the value of correct conformation in the equine industry.

-We believe that correct conformation serves as the foundation to the horse’s ability to successfully perform in any discipline.
+WCHA believes that correct conformation serves as the foundation to the horse’s ability to successfully perform in any discipline.

-We are committed to protecting, preserving, and promoting the conformation standard of the horse and constantly pursuing growth in our industry.
+WCHA is committed to protecting, preserving, and promoting the conformation standard of the horse and constantly pursuing growth in our industry.

-Members shall be entitled to vote, attend the annual meeting and special meetings as well as participate in any WCHA events, subject to payment of any associated fees.
+Members shall be entitled to vote, attend the Annual Meeting and special meetings as well as participate in any WCHA events, subject to payment of any associated fees.
 To exhibit in any WCHA event, the exhibitor must have an individual membership.